abdelmoujibMegzari/katacoda-scenarios/CICODESCANNING/step3.md

-# Adding the  java build with maven pipeline
+# Adding the  java build with the maven pipeline

 Open `workflow.yml`{{open}}